dk140288/SixPac-React-Demo/README.md

 Inertia v2
 React v19

-# Basci CRUD operation for Users, Products are included into this demo project.
+# Basic CRUD operation for Users, Products are included into this demo project.